upitservices/convert-pdfa/README.md

 ## Installation

 You'll need to install [ghostscript](https://www.ghostscript.com/), [tesseract](https://github.com/tesseract-ocr/tesseract) and python3 to run this script.

-For now,
+This script was tested under Ubuntu 20.10, Windows 10 Home and Windows Server 2012R2.

 ### If you're using Ubuntu, just use apt